beNative/SnippetSource/README.md

 ## Execute scripts

 Since version 3 the possibility to execute script code was added.
 Snippets that represent script code can directly be executed.
+Output is redirected to an interactive ANSI compatible console.

 ![SnippetSource](https://github.com/beNative/lazarus/blob/master/projects/snippetsource/images/SnippetSource.ConsoleOutput.png)